Lean Six Sigma: Description

 Lean Six Sigma is a synergized managerial concept of Lean and Six Sigma.
 Lean traditionally focuses on eliminating the eight kinds of waste ("muda"), and Six Sigma focuses on improving process output quality by identifying and removing the causes of defects (errors) and minimizing variability in (manufacturing and business) processes.

-Lean Six Sigma is based on the premise that in order to deliver service and product excellence, firms must not only have an in-depth knowledge of their internal processes, but also have a profound understanding of customers' current expectations and future needs.
+Lean Six Sigma is based on the premise that, in order to deliver service and product excellence, firms must not only have an in-depth knowledge of their internal processes but also a profound understanding of customers' current expectations and future needs.

-Lean Six Sigma uses the Define, Measure, Analyze, Improve and Control (DMAIC) phases similar to that of Six Sigma.
-The five phases used in Lean Six Sigma aim to identify the root cause of inefficiencies and work with any process, product, or service that has a large amount of data or measurable characteristics available.
+Lean Six Sigma uses the Define, Measure, Analyze, Improve, and Control (DMAIC) phases, similar to those of Six Sigma.
+The five phases used in Lean Six Sigma aim to identify the root causes of inefficiencies and can be applied to any process, product, or service that has a large amount of data or measurable characteristics available.

-The different levels of certifications are divided into belt colors.
-The highest level of certification is a black belt, signifying a deep knowledge of Lean Six Sigma principles.
-Below the black belt are the green and yellow belts.
-For each of these belts, level skill sets are available that describe which of the overall Lean Six Sigma tools are expected to be part of a certain belt level.
+The different levels of certification are divided into belt colors.
+The highest level of certification is the Black Belt, signifying a deep knowledge of Lean Six Sigma principles.
+Below the Black Belt are the Green Belt and Yellow Belt.
+For each of these belts, specific skill sets are defined that describe which of the overall Lean Six Sigma tools are expected to be part of each belt level.
 The skill sets reflect elements from Six Sigma, Lean and other process improvement methods like the theory of constraints and total productive maintenance.
 In order to achieve any of the certification levels, a proctored exam must be passed that asks questions about Lean Six Sigma and its applications.